-E-governace area Details Administration The management information system is in place.
-Important notices, circulars, and announcements are made available on the notice board.
-The administrative office is fully computerized.
-Finance and Accounts 1.
-The office maintains receipts for the admission fees.
-2. All employee salaries are deposited directly into the employees bank account.
-3. An audit and balance record is maintained by the office.
-Student Admission and Support 1.
-The college admission process strictly adheres to the university mandate.
-2. The college facilitates the scholarship holders submission of scholarship forms

-Examination 1.
-Examinations conducted as per the schedule of the university.
-2. Internal and practical marks are submitted to the university on time
+E-governace area Details Administration Management Information System is in place. important notices, circular and announcements are made available on the notice board.
+Administrative office is fully computerised.
+Finance and Accounts Receipts of the admission fees are maintained by the office.
+Salaries of all the employees are transferred directly to the bank account of the concerned.
+Audit and balance record is maintained by the office.
+Student Admission and Support The college admission process adheres to the university mandate.
+The college facilitates the scholarship holders to submit scholarship forms.
+Examination Examinations conducted as per the schedule of university.
+The university sends the question papers through edelivery.
+Internal and practical marks are submitted online to the university in time.